-We're excited to introduce Script Club, a new script feedback program at the Playwrights' Center.
+We're excited to introduce Script Club, a new script feedback program at Playwrights' Center.
 This free program connects avid script readers with new plays from our playwright member community.
 Each month we will share three or four members' scripts and collect readers' feedback.

-Playwright members who would like to partcipate as readers may offer feedback via specific discussion questions by filling out an online form.
-This feedback will be shared with the member playwrights to help them continue to develop their plays.
+Playwright members who participate as readers respond to specific discussion questions.
+This feedback is shared with the playwrights to help them develop their plays.
 You can read and respond to as many scripts as you'd like, in your own time.
-At the end of the month, we will share feedback with the playwrights.
+Sign-up to be a Script Club reader for this month and future months (see below).

-Plays submitted to Script Club will later have the option of being read aloud during future Member Open Play sessions.
+Plays submitted to Script Club will have the option of being read aloud during future Member Open Play sessions.

 All participants, whether readers or playwrights, must review and agree to comply with our Membership Programs Participation Agreements.

 Please contact Membership Programs Manager, Alayna Jacqueline Barnes, email@example.com, with any questions about this program.

 SCRIPT CLUB COLLECTIONS Scroll to bottom of page to view ALL sign-ups for the coming month's script collections as a reader are below